opsxcq/patch-fallout-1-null-pointer/README.md

 ![logo](logo.png)

-There is a bugged event walking on the global map in the path between the Boneyard Downton and The HUB, which leads to an `ACCESS_VIOLATION` due to a null pointer.
+There is a bugged event triggered when you walk on the global map in the path between the Boneyard Downton and The HUB, which leads to an `ACCESS_VIOLATION` due to a null pointer.
 This patch fixes this bug in the high resolution version aswell in the normal one.

 This patch fixes the following bugs: